Ada-Lungu/Study-O/README.md

 Study-O is a project developed for the Web Security course, which focuses on implementing best practices of security strategies for a web application.

-The strategies used include security measurements against most common types of attacks, such as XSS (Cross-site Scripting), SQL injections, Brute-force Attacks.
+The strategies used incorporate security measurements against most common types of attacks, such as XSS (Cross-site Scripting), SQL injections, Brute-force Attacks.
 The solutions include using a secured encrypted communication, secured authentication and session managemnet, user input validation and sanitization and other overall security approaches.